FBEZ/workshop-esp-idf/content/workshops/esp-idf-advanced/assignment-1-1/index.md

 * Open the folder `assignment_1_1_base` with VSCode<br>
 {{< alert icon="circle-info" cardColor="#b3e0f2" iconColor="#04a5e5">}}
-Among the folders in the repository, `assignment_1_1_base` and `assignment_3_2_base` contain the starter code for exercises 1.1 and 3.2, respectively.
+Among the folders in the repository, `assignment_1_1_base` and `assignment_3_2_base` contain the starter code for assignments 1.1 and 3.2, respectively.
 All other folders contain the solutions for the exercises.
 {{< /alert >}}
 * Set the target: `> ESP-IDF: Set Espressif Device Target`
 * Select the port: `> ESP-IDF: Select Port to Use (COM, tty, usbserial)`